 The flop comes KsQc9h.
 On this board, against the big blind, you have a massive range advantage, as you have all the strongest hands in your range, while your opponent does not.

 In most cases, the opponent would have 3-bet KK and QQ, as well as AA, before the flop, which means you can take those hands out of consideration.
-On the other hand, you still have all combos of these hands in your range.
+On the other hand, you still have all the combos of these hands in your range.

-This is when you can should start considering poker combinations.
+This is when you should start considering poker combinations.
 Both you and your opponent have combos of JTs in your range, and while your opponent is more likely to have JT off-suit, you are way more likely to have hands like AKs, AK, KQs, and 99, all of which are monsters on this board.

 On the other hand, imagine a scenario where you open in an early position and get called by the dealer in the same tournament at the same effective stacks.